rust-lang/this-week-in-rust/drafts/2019-08-06-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [async-trait](https://github.com/dtolnay/async-trait), a procedural macro to allow `async fn`s in trait methods.
+This week's crate is [broot](https://github.com/Canop/broot), a program to show the gist of a directory tree.

-Thanks to [Ehsan M. Kermani](https://users.rust-lang.org/t/crate-of-the-week/2704/592) for the suggestion!
+Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/596) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!